What are examples of public services?

 Can your department investigate my complaint against the police?

-The Department of Human Rights does investigate complaints against police departments, but only those related to treatment based on the personal characteristics protected by the Minnesota Human Rights Act.
+The Department of Human Rights does investigate complaints against police departments, but only those related to treatment based on the categories protected by the Minnesota Human Rights Act.

 I've been subjected to unjust decisions made by a judge in my court case and I believe a personal characteristic protected by the law was involved.
 Will you investigate my complaint?

-That depends on whether you believe that one of the personal characteristics protected by law was a factor in the treatment you received.
+That depends on whether you believe that your membership in a protected class was a factor in the treatment you received.
 If you believe it was, you may have grounds to file a complaint.
 You may also want to contact the welfare department about their appeals procedures.

 If I'm seeking a driver's license or another service provided by the state or local government, is it a violation of the Human Rights Act for them to inquire about my immigration status?